Goblin Valley State Park: History

-Evidence of Native American cultures, including the Fremont, Paiute, and Ute, is common throughout the San Rafael Swell in the form of pictograph and petroglyph panels.
-Goblin Valley is noted for several rock art panels, as well as the rock formations.
-The secluded Goblin Valley was then found by cowboys searching for cattle.
-Then, in the late 1920s, Arthur Chaffin, later owner/operator of the Hite Ferry, and two companions, were searching for an alternate route between Green River and Caineville.
-They came to a vantage point about 1 mi west of Goblin Valley and were awed by what they saw - five buttes and a valley of strange, goblin-shaped rock formations surrounded by a wall of eroded cliffs.
-In 1949, Chaffin returned to the area he called the Valley of the Mushrooms.
-He spent several days exploring the mysterious valley and photographing its scores of intricately eroded rocks.
+Evidence of Native American settlement and culture, including from the Fremont, Paiute, and Ute, can be seen throughout the San Rafael Swell in the form of pictograph and petroglyph panels.
+The secluded Goblin Valley was discovered by cowboys searching for cattle, and later by Arthur Chaffin, owner/operator of the Hite Ferry, and two companions, searching for an alternate route between Green River and Caineville during the late 1920s.
+They came to a vantage point about 1 mi west of the valley and were awed by what they saw - five buttes and a valley of strange, goblin-shaped rock formations surrounded by a wall of eroded cliffs.
+In 1949, Chaffin returned to the area he called the Valley of the Mushrooms and spent several days exploring and photographing its intricately eroded rocks.

-Publicity attracted visitors to the valley despite its remoteness.
-In 1954, it was proposed that Goblin Valley be protected from vandalism.
-The state of Utah later acquired the property and established Goblin Valley State Reserve.
-It was officially designated a state park on August 24, 1964.
+Publicity attracted visitors to the valley despite its remoteness, and in 1954, it was proposed that Goblin Valley be protected.
+The state of Utah later acquired the property and established Goblin Valley State Reserve, and the region was officially designated a state park on August 24, 1964.
 In 2019, the state park was expanded by adding 6,261 acres of federal land.